Pylons/pyramid/docs/tutorials/bfgwiki/basiclayout.rst

 #.
 Line *19*.
 We use the ``repoze.bfg.router.make_app`` to return a
    :term:`WSGI` application.
-The ``make_app`` function takes the root factory (``get_root``), the *package* representing our application, and the keywords parsed by PasteDeploy.
+The ``make_app`` function takes the root factory (``get_root``), the *package* representing our application, and the settings keywords parsed by PasteDeploy.